Salted Egg Shiok! – Snap Mesmerising Pictures, Win Big Prizes!

 Opening Hours: 11am to 9pm daily.

-And there you have it!
+And there you have it on the Salted Egg Shiok campaign!
 8 different places with their own renditions of the salted egg yolk dish.
 With our handy-dandy photography tips, we hope that you’ll be able to take beautiful photos and share them on your Instagram with the hashtag #saltedeggshiok.
 Who knows, you might just be the next lucky winner to score a luxury staycation at a 5-star hotel in Singapore!

 This post was brought to you by Salted Egg Shiok Campaign.